Ontario Library Association

 The Ontario Library Association (OLA) was established in 1900 and is the oldest continually operating library association in Canada.
 With over 4,000 members, OLA is also the largest library association in Canada and among the 10 largest library associations in North America.

 The stated purpose of the OLA is to "give profile to the librarians, library workers and trustees in the school, college, university, public and special libraries of Ontario and to foster provincial programs that will improve library services in the institutions and communities our members serve and that will ensure equitable access to information for all citizens of the province."

 History

 Founded in 1900, the OLA was formed after a meeting of the American Library Association held that same year in Montreal, where it was decided that a Canadian association was not currently practical.
 Between 2006 and 2013, the OLA's office was at 50 Wellington Street, Toronto, Ontario.
 In 2013, the OLA moved to 2 Toronto Street, then to Danforth Avenue in 2021, and to 192 Spadina Avenue in 2023.
+Since 2020, OLA has been a primarily remote organization with regular meetings occurring in the CSI Spadina boardrooms.